Manual handling - questions and answers

 What is the correct lifting technique?

 There is no single correct way to lift.
 The technique for lifting will depend on many things such as the weight and size of the object.
-For example, it would be easier to pick up something that is boxed and has handholds than something awkwardly shaped or where the weight is unevenly distributed.
+For example, it would be easier to pick up something that is boxed and has handholds rather than an awkwardly shaped object or where the weight is unevenly distributed.

 The content of any training in good handling technique should be tailored to the particular situation or individual circumstances under which the manual handling takes place.
-HSE has published guidance which contains illustrations of good handling practice (please see resources).
+Published best practice guidance relating to manual handling can be found in the Resources section below.

 Resources